emperaspera/sshSharedOrdering/README.md

 # sshSharedOrdering

-Groceries Ordering Application for the existing SSH Company with delivery fee split feature.
+Groceries Ordering Application for the existing SSH Company with a delivery fee split feature.

+---

-## Features
+## **Features**
 - Browse supermarkets and their categories.
 - Add items to the basket and view the total cost.
 - Select a delivery date for your order.